Legal and Contact Information

 For the case that anything dubious still gets through, we can give some indications for checking whether such mails are from us:

 - Our mails are all properly formatted, written with decent language etc.; the style is usually very different from what spammers typically use.
-(Fortunately, spammers normally invest very little time into optimizing such mails; they are mostly targeting easy victims, who do not critically check what to accept.
+Fortunately, spammers normally invest very little time into optimizing such mails; they are mostly targeting easy victims, who do not critically check what to accept.
 However, that might soon change since fraudsters are starting to use artificial intelligence.

 - Of course, RP Photonics is never sending out mails concerning items which are totally unrelated to its business.
-However, some abuse also happens in the context of photonics.
+However, some abuse has also happened in the context of photonics.

-- Messages from Dr. Paschotta, the founder and managing director of RP Photonics, (but not our newsletter mailings) are always digitally signed; the signature can be validated by your e-mail program and then confirms that a mail is really from Dr. Paschotta.
+- Messages from Dr. Paschotta, the founder and managing director of RP Photonics, and also those from (but not our newsletter mailings) are always digitally signed; the signature can be validated by your e-mail program and then confirms that a mail is really from the claimed sender.

 - RP Photonics may occasionally ask you to click on a link in our domain (rp-photonics.com), e.g. to view one of our web pages such as an encyclopedia or blog article, but not on dubious other domains.